Discovering your passion

 Once you decide to pursue a career as a firefighter, you can explore the many tools and resources on MySECO to assist you in achieving the education requirements necessary to practice in your profession.

 While the exact requirements vary by jurisdiction, most firefighters have at least a high school diploma or equivalent.
 To increase your marketability, you may also wish to consider taking postsecondary education courses that will help you achieve certifications, such as Emergency Medical Technician, EMT-Basic.
 As part of maintaining your license, some states require a certain number of continuing education units, or CEUs, per year to renew a license.
-You can review the MySECO articles, License Finder, About Continuing Education Units and Finding the Right CEUs for Me, to find information on your state’s rules and regulations and assistance with selecting a CEU.
+You can review the MySECO articles, License Finder, About Continuing Education Units and Finding the Right CEUs for Me, to find information on your state’s rules and regulations and help selecting a CEU.

 College Scorecard is a great starting point for researching and selecting an education institution.
 When you visit College Scorecard, search by program/degree, location, size and more to find a program of study near you.
 You can also use the Scholarship Finder on MySECO to assist with finding funding relevant to the military community to help pay for classes.